THE THINGS WE TAKE FOR GRANTED . . . .

 A Way Forward

 How can you receive mail or manage official communication or even fill out the most basic application forms when you have no mailing address This is an issue faced daily by those experiencing homelessness.
 The Walla Walla Alliance for the Homeless is pleased to provide mailboxes free of charge for homeless Walla Walla citizens.
 The boxes are located at 4th & Birch, behind the Christian Aid Center.
-Applications are available at the St. Paul’s church office from 9-5 M-F, and can be returned there when completed.
+Applications are available at Exit Homelessness.

 Karen, 23, with her girlfriend Rebecca set a high standard for dysfunctional couplehood at the Sleeping Center until Rebecca was expelled for violence last fall.
 Rebecca expected Karen to follow her out of the camp, but Karen elected to stay.
 Today Karen works full-time at PDQ and lives in supportive housing.
 She biked by to tell us she’s clean and sober, four months today.
 “I don’t even smoke weed anymore,” she says.